The only team dynamics tool you need

 Something as simple as changing the layout of the space might improve your team dynamics.

 As we already discussed, some people like to work solo and others prefer group environments.
-So an office that's entirely open will cause issues for the person who needs a little alone time.
+So an office that's entirely open may cause challenges for the person who needs alone time.

 How does generation affect team dynamics?

-There's plenty of research out there about the differences between the numerous generations that are under one roof in today's workplace.
+There's plenty of research on the differences between the numerous generations in today's workplace.

 For example, Baby Boomers are said to prefer a hierarchical, authority-led team.

-In our own research we've discovered that Generation X prefers taking sole responsibility for tasks.
+In our own research, we've discovered that Generation X prefers taking sole responsibility for tasks.
 Meanwhile, millennials opt to self-organize in teams and share responsibility.
 Someone coming into a millennial team with an interest in solo responsibility may struggle.
-So, they might be best used on solo projects where they can take ownership over a particular task.
+So, they might be best used on solo projects where they can take ownership of a particular task.

 How will the future of work affect team dynamics?

 Today's team is no longer guaranteed to have desks side-by-side in a single office.
-Remote, distributed and flexible work and the gig economy are becoming more the norm.
+Remote, distributed, and flexible work and the gig economy are becoming the norm.

-That means team dynamics as we know them will shift dramatically in the future.
+That means team dynamics as we know them will shift dramatically in the future workplace.
 Right now we're in flux.
-According to Buffer's State of Remote Work Report, 40% of remote workers are part of teams that have a mix of off and on site members.
+40% of remote workers are part of teams that have a mix of off and on-site members5.

-This presents a unique challenge for leaders, who need to make a strong team while managing the different needs that come with different time zones, languages, and work and communication styles.
+This presents a unique challenge for leaders.
+They need to make a strong team while managing the different needs.
+This comes with different time zones, languages, work and communication styles.

 Practical tips for improving your team's dynamics: a 10-step framework